Slogan vs. Motto: What Is the Difference

 When developing your motto, think about what makes your brand unique and what sets you apart from your competitors.
 Do some research to ensure that your motto isn't already in use by another brand.

 You don't want to choose a motto that is too similar to one already in use.
 It may lead to confusion or even legal issues.
+To craft a compelling and memorable motto, start by pinpointing the essence of what your brand offers that others don't.
+Try to distill these unique qualities into a single, powerful sentence.

 Be Positive and Inspiring